 If the overall mass of your vehicle is more than the available braking power you will eventually hit an object you should have avoided.
 Even at lower off-road speeds not having enough stopping power can lead to an accident.
 Rolling down a hill and you are unable to apply enough force to the wheels to allow you to lock up the tires and create the friction you need on gravel or dirt.

-With large enough tires and enough weight, the risk on road is even more magnified.
-The current JK Unlimited we have for testing suffers from just such a scenario.
-With 37 inch tires and a high center of gravity, the brakes are not strong enough to engage the ABS on dry pavement.
+With large enough tires and enough weight, the risk on the road is even more magnified.
+With 37-inch tires and a high center of gravity, the stock brakes are not going to be strong enough to stop you at a safe distance.
+A friend of 4WAAM had to upgrade their brakes to overcome 4-Lo when they were off-road.
+The Jeep would continue to move with the brakes fully applied.

 What can you do?